aneeshamanocha/GenX/docs/src/data_documentation.md

 • first column: The first column contains the time index of each row (starting in the second row) from 1 to N.

 • Second column onwards: Resources are listed from the second column onward with headers matching each resource name in the `Generators_data.csv` file in any order.
 The availability for each resource at each time step is defined as a fraction of installed capacity and should be between 0 and 1.
 Note that for this reason, resource names specified in `Generators_data.csv` must be unique.
 Note that for Hydro reservoir resources (i.e. `HYDRO = 1` in the `Generators_data.csv`), values in this file correspond to inflows (in MWhs) to the hydro reservoir as a fraction of installed power capacity, rather than hourly capacity factor.
-Note that for co-located VRE and storage resources, solar PV and wind resource profiles should not be located in this file but rather separate variability files (these variabilities can be in the `Generators_variability.csv` if time domain reduction functionalities will be utilized because the time domain reduction functionalities will separate the files after the clustering is completed).
+Note that for co-located VRE and storage resources, solar PV and wind resource profiles should not be located in this file but rather in separate variability files (these variabilities can be in the `Generators_variability.csv` if time domain reduction functionalities will be utilized because the time domain reduction functionalities will separate the files after the clustering is completed).

 #### 2.1.5 Generators\_data.csv